Dennis Hollingsworth

-Dennis Clark Hollingsworth (born January 12, 1967, in Hemet, California) is an American politician who represented California's 36th State Senate district, which includes portions of San Diego and Riverside County, from 2002 to 2010.
+Dennis Clark Hollingsworth (born January 12, 1967) is an American politician who represented California's 36th State Senate district, which includes portions of San Diego and Riverside County, from 2002 to 2010.
 In 2000, Hollingsworth was elected to the Legislature as a member of the Assembly, and in 2002, Hollingsworth was elected to the Senate.
 Hollingsworth served as the California State Senate Minority Leader from 2008 until he termed out of the Senate in 2010.
-Hollingsworth's political focus included advancing conservative principles and transparency.

-Hollingsworth is affiliated with the conservative group ProtectMarriage.com and has been instrumental in their legal battle to uphold the ban on same-sex marriage in California.
+Hollingsworth was affiliated with the conservative group ProtectMarriage.com and was instrumental in their unsuccessful legal battle to uphold the ban on same-sex marriage in California.
 As such, he is the named appellant in Hollingsworth v.
 Perry.

 Background

 Hollingsworth attended the California Polytechnic State University and Cornell University where he studied Dairy Science, Agricultural Management and International Relations.
 He was a business owner and Legislative Director for the Riverside County Farm Bureau prior to his election to the State Legislature.
 Hollingsworth is an avid hunter and past state chairman of Quail Unlimited.

 Hollingsworth lives in Murrieta with his wife, Natalie, and two sons and one daughter.